UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 Some monkeys were transported in cramped cages that were barely large enough for them to turn around in, and others were left in locked cages on the back of a pick-up truck with no shelter from the driving rain.
 One monkey was seen frantically shaking the cage bars in a vain attempt to escape.

 - Please make sure that your coconut products don't come from suppliers that use monkey labour.
-Avoid Aroy-D, Chaokoh and all coconut products from Thailand.
+Avoid Chaokoh and all coconut products from Thailand that are made with coconuts picked by monkeys.
 In general, coconut products originating in Brazil, Colombia, Hawaii, India, and the Philippines are supplied by companies that don't use monkey labour.

 - Sign below to urge Chaokoh to stop supporting this cruel industry by obtaining their coconuts from companies that don't use monkeys.